-- 1. Courses denoted with an () are taught at OSU branch campuses. - 2.
+- 1. Courses denoted with an () are taught at OSU regional campuses. - 2.
 Courses denoted with a (#) are individual studies, group studies, or seminar. - 3.
-Courses denoted with a (^) do not have the course descriptions included in this booklet. - 4.
-Semesters denoted with an (O) indicated this course is offered only odd numbered years. - 5.
-Semesters denoted with an (E) indicated this course is offered only even numbered years.
+Courses denoted with a $(^)$ do not have the course descriptions included in this booklet. - 4.
+Semesters denoted with an (0) indicated this course is offered only odd numbered years. - 5.
+Semesters denoted with an (E) indicated this course is offered only even numbered years. - 6.
+Courses denoted with an (^R) have been retired for 2020-2021.